The Ugly Truth About Love

 Just ask yourself one question: "If I refused to help my significant other, would the relationship change?
 If so, how?"

-Now, if the answer is a major blowup and high drama, then you have a problem.
+Now, if the answer is a major blowup and a lot of drama, then you have a problem.
 A big problem.
 Your relationship is conditional and could be borderline toxic.

 The solution is to first recognize which role each of you plays and see how it has sabotaged your relationship.
 The clearest way to see this is to realize you aren't getting out of the relationship what you expected, but you still love each other.